spletts/BalVal/README.md

 Log files, matched catalogs, and plot names are printed with a proceeding `----->` for ease of finding and opening these files.

+In general, user can edit path to catalogs in `manipulate_catalogs.get_catalog_filename()`.

+##### Note about Y3 Gold catalogs and Deep SN Coadds

+The following is relevant if either `MATCH_CAT1` or `MATCH_CAT2` is a Y3 Gold catalog or a deep SN coadd chip.

+By default, `manipulate_catalogs.get_catalog_filename()` tries to access Y3 Gold catalogs and deep SN coadds in `/data/des71.a/data/mspletts/balrog_validation_tests/y3_gold_catalogs/` and `/data/des71.a/data/mspletts/balrog_validation_tests/deep_sn_catalogs/`, respectively.

+If user has access to FNAL DES machines, and necessary Y3 Gold catalogs are not already in the directory above, user will need to download the Y3 Gold catalogs with the headers found in: `/data/des71.a/data/mspletts/balrog_validation_tests/y3_gold_catalogs/y3_gold_general_column_query.sql` and edit `manipulate_catalogs.get_catalog_filename()` with the correct path to the Y3 Gold catalogs.

 ##### Warnings